pirony/ks-vue-scrollmagic/README.md

 ## Remaining tasks

-- [] Add installation and utilisation infos to readme.md
+- [ ] Add installation and utilisation infos to readme.md
-- [] Add support for gsap methods (onComplete,...)
+- [ ] Add Iscroll option
+- [ ] Maybe create a directive to automatically destroy scrollmagic's controller when element is unbinded

 ---